jacklul/inlinegamesbot/README.md

 ## Notes

-Translations support is implemented but is not used mainly because same translated text would displayed to both players, can be problematic in 'gaming' groups - people setting language that other player can't understand!
+Translations support is implemented but it is not used mainly because same translated text would be displayed to both players, can be problematic in 'gaming' groups - people setting language that other player can't understand!

 ## Contributing